 In the meanwhile, students must show their coaches that they are deserving of the blue belt designation.

 A Brazilian jiu-jitsu blue belt is a tough person mentally and technically.
 He knows how to perform the basic jiu-jitsu techniques to attack or escape, including the closed guard, side control, and mount submissions and movements.

 Blue belts execute the basic techniques quickly and effectively since they comprehend the necessary details.
 Besides, They are proactive on the mat and roll effectively without depending on pure power or resorting to instinct.

 In addition, they are skilled in many Brazilian jiu-jitsu attacks, including submissions (armbar, triangle choke, head, and arm chokes, etc.), sweeps (hip bump sweep, scissor sweep, pendulum sweep, elevator sweep, etc.), escapes (side control escapes, essential mount escapes, back control escapes, bottom turtle escapes, etc.), and so on.

 Thus, blue belts are very skilled in the art of jiu-jitsu.
 Otherwise, they are working on making it more complicated by combining newer and more sophisticated techniques.
-As a result, you will see blue belt trainees experiment with new advanced stances such as Dela Riva and spider guards, among others.
+As a result, blue belt trainees will experiment with new advanced stances such as Dela Riva and spider guards, among others.